blamouche/notimetowaste/README.md

 #### Meeting content

-You can copy/paste this template :
+You can copy/paste this template and update & remove according to your needs :

 ---